 In a country where 80% of the population is still engaged mostly in subsistence farming, the absence of those young men are felt acutely everywhere in the countryside, especially during planting and harvesting season.

-When I visiting the area during that season, I would find young school children we work with absent from school — their adult guardians having pulled them out of the classroom to help them in the fields.
+When I visited the area during that season, I would find young school children we, COMMITTED, work with absent from school — their adult guardians having pulled them out of the classroom to help them in the fields.

 With limited able-bodied men available and demand so high, those willing to work in the fields charge exorbitant daily rates that most farmers cannot afford.
 The earthquakes of April 25 and May 12, the biggest natural calamity to befall the country in its modern history, has complicated matters even further.

 There have been reports of Nepalese workers in Malaysia and the United Arab Emirates being given short-term compassionate leave — and even financial assistance with, for example, travel expenses — to return home to conduct last rites, to help with relief and rescue, to help provide emotional and other support to the surviving members of their families and to help in the rebuilding process, etc.